 An annual privilege tax is assessed against oil and gas severed from the ground at the rate of 6% of the value of the oil or gas at the point of production.
-The only exception is for Enhanced Oil Recovery oil wells which are taxed at 3%.
+The exception is for Enhanced Oil Recovery oil wells which are taxed at 3% and Horizontally Drilled oil wells which are taxed at 1.3%.

-Enhanced Recovery. -- Mississippi Code of 1972 (supp.), Section 27-25-503.
+Enhanced Recovery - Mississippi Code of 1972 (Supp.), § 27-25-503.